SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_creatingdata.md

 ## Creating Data Files for Simulation

-Before running simualtion, you need to create some required data files for presolver and flowsolver.
+Before running simulation, you need to create some required data files for presolver and flowsolver.

 For Presolver: